Belz (Hasidic dynasty): Belz yeshivas

-Belz maintains 12 yeshivas in Israel: 7 yeshiva gedolas (including two in Ashdod, and one each in Jerusalem, Bnei Brak, Betar, Bet Shemesh, and Haifa); an outreach center in Jerusalem, 5 yeshiva ketanas (in Telzstone, Bnei Brak, Ashdod, Beit Hilkia, and Komemiyut); and 7 other yeshiva ketanas around the world — in Antwerp, London, Montreal, Monsey, and three in Borough Park, Brooklyn, and one in Lakewood, New Jersey.
+Belz maintains 12 yeshivas in Israel: 7 yeshiva gedolas (including two in Ashdod, two in Bnei Brak and one each in Jerusalem, Beitar, and Haifa); an outreach center in Jerusalem, 5 yeshiva ketanas (in Telzstone, Bnei Brak, Ashdod, Beit Hilkia, and Komemiyut); and 7 other yeshiva ketanas around the world (in Antwerp, London, Montreal, Monsey; three in Borough Park, Brooklyn; and one in Lakewood, New Jersey).

 The Belz network of girls' schools are under the names Bnos Belz and Beis Malka.

 The rapper Shyne, who converted to Judaism, studied with Hasidim from the Belz group in Jerusalem.